Babbitt (alloy): Traditional

-Modern Babbitt bearings
+Modern

 Until the mid-1950s, poured Babbitt bearings were common in automotive applications.
 The Babbitt was poured into the block or caps using a form.
 Tin-based Babbitts were used, as they could stand up to the impact loads found on the connecting rods and crankshaft.
 The poured Babbitt bearings were kept thin.
 The rods and caps would have shims that could be peeled off as the Babbitt wore down.
 Ford was known to use two 0.002" on each cap and Babbitt that was 86% tin, 7% copper, and 7% antimony (see the KRW catalogs for the Model T).
 Steel shims were used, as the brass shims used today tend to compress over time, contributing to shorter bearing life.
 The poured Babbitt bearings commonly get over 50,000 miles of use before needing replacement.
 Poured Babbitt bearings are also known to fail gracefully, allowing the car to be driven for extended periods of time.
 The failed bearing is not likely to damage the crankshaft.